Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      7. As compatibility profile for the TLS encryption the ingest source SHOULD support the mozzilla intermediate compatibility profile [=MozillaTLS=].
-     8. In case of an authentication error, the ingest source SHALL retry establishing the [=Connection=] within a fixed time period with updated authentication credentials, when that also results in error the ingest source can stop.
+     8. In case of an authentication error HTTP 403 response, the ingest source SHALL retry establishing the [=Connection=] within a fixed time period with updated authentication credentials, when that also results in error the ingest source can retry N times, after this the ingest source SHOULD stop and log an error.
      9. The  [=Ingest source=] SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.